-First-Time Home Owner Definition and Tax Benefits
+First-Time Home Buyer Definitions and Benefits

 "If you had no present interest in a main home during the 2-year period ending on the date of acquisition of the home which the distribution is being used to buy, build, or rebuild.
 If you are married, your spouse must also meet this no-ownership requirement."